oneetnwt/booking-system/README.md

-# K&A Resort Booking System
+# 🏖️ K&A Resort Booking System

-**K&A Resort Booking System** is a dynamic web-based booking website designed for K&A Resort to book and manage reservations easily and efficiently.
-It allows guests to check room availability in real-time and book rooms online at any time.
-The system aims to address issues with manual bookings such as missed reservations and double bookings by automatically checks for check-in and check-out conflicts before confirming a reservation.
-It also includes secure log in for both guests and staff to protect information and mitigate acces.
-Users can make payments through different payment method like Paypal and e-wallets directly within the system.
-For the resort staff, there is a centralized dashboard to view and manage all bookings, track revenues, and keep guest details organized.
-Overall, this system aims to simplifies the booking process and help the resort run more smoothly.
+K&A Resort Booking is a web-based application that allows guests to check room availability and book online anytime.
+It prevents double bookings by checking for date conflicts and requires login for both guests and staff.
+The system supports various payment methods and provides a centralized dashboard for resort staff to manage bookings, track revenue, and organize guest information, enhancing the reservation process.

-### 🔑 Key Features:
+## 🔑 Key Features

 - **Secure User Authentication**
   Allows only authorized guests and resort staff to manage their bookings and access the system, protecting data and preventing unauthorized changes.